MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 ### Schedule exports

 Define custom refresh schedules for individual exports or several exports at once.
 The currently defined schedule is listed in the **Schedule** column of the export list.
-The permission to change the schedule is the same as for [editing and defining exports](export-destinations.md#set-up-a-new-export).
+The permission to change the schedule is the same as [editing and defining exports](export-destinations.md#set-up-a-new-export).

 1. Go to **Data** > **Exports**.